artefactual/atom-docs/admin-manual/maintenance/troubleshooting.rst

 * Your full AtoM version number - see: :ref:`application-version`
 * Details on your installation environment, such as:

-  * Did you follow our :ref:`recommended installation instructions <installation-linux>`?
+  * Did you follow our :ref:`recommended installation instructions <installation-ubuntu>`?
   * If no, what have you changed?
 Tell us more about your environment

 * Any stack trace or web server error logs relevant to the issue - see: